 Until 11 June, Soft Opening, 6 Minerva Street, E2 9EH

-A strange, unplaceable smell, containing notes of curling hair gel, pimento and frying oil, wafts through the second solo show of Rhea Dillon at Soft Opening.
-This scent—dispersed from a Ghanian lantern top—has been specially developed by Dillon as part of her ongoing artistic investigation into the ontology of race (in other words, what we really mean when we talk about being Black).
-By creating a composite of identifiable smells that she describes as "typically Black" or having associations with Black culture, Dillon has formed something new and incomprehensible, revealing to us the "unpinpointable-ness of what race really is", she says.
+A strange, unplaceable smell, containing notes of hair gel, pimento and skin oil, wafts through the second solo show of Rhea Dillon at Soft Opening.
+This scent—dispersed from a lantern top inspired by the artist's recent trip to Ghana—has been specially developed by Dillon as part of her ongoing artistic investigation into the ontology of race (in other words, the set of theories and stereotypes that are thought of when the words Black or Blackness are used).
+By creating a composite of identifiable smells that she describes as "typically Black" or having associations with Black culture, Dillon has formed something new and incomprehensible, revealing to us the "inability to pinpoint what race really is", she says.

-Dillon says she was inspired, in part, to create the work following a racially charged comment by the celebrity fashion reporter Giuliana Rancic, who in 2017 described the dreadlocks of Black actress Zendaya as "looking like it smelled like patchouli and weed oil".
+Dillon says she was inspired, in part, to create the work following a racially charged comment by the celebrity fashion reporter Giuliana Rancic, who in 2015 described the Black actress Zendaya as looking like she "smelled like patchouli and weed oil" due to her dreadlocks.
 The show also contains an overturned wooden cabinet, identical to one owned by the artist's grandmother, who belongs to the Windrush Generation that emigrated from the Caribbean to Britain in the 1960s.
-Inside, it is filled with cut crystals and small sculptures shipped from Marseille, drawing comparisons between the transportation of goods across trade routes and the passage of souls from one life to another.
+Inside, it is filled with broken cut crystal glassware shipped from Marseille, drawing comparisons between the transportation of goods across trade routes and the passage of souls from one life to another.

 Until 11 June, Public Gallery, 91 Middlesex Street, E1 7DA